Morriar/csg_debug_2017/README.md

 	end

 Cron data can be initialized with the tool `tools/load_db.js`.
-Test data can be found in `tests/data/`.

 ## Team Wrappers

-The wrapper provides a web interface against a bug challenge (see next section).
+The wrapper provides a web interface against the bug challenges (the programs to debug).
+There is one team wrapper by team.

 With the html api, the wrapper can be used to review and test the bug challenge.
 With the json api the wrapper can act as a launcher for the bug challenge.